wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 * Monitor/View the account activity of all user accounts on your system by keeping track of the username, IP address, login date/time, and logout date/time.
 * Ability to automatically lockout IP address ranges which attempt to login with an invalid username.
 * Ability to see a list of all the users who are currently logged into your site.
+* Allows you to specify one or more IP addresses in a special whitelist.
+The whitelisted IP addresses will have access to your WP login page.

 = Database Security =
 * Easily the default WP prefix to a value of your choice with the click of a button.